 And maybe while we're at it, maybe we can go after the bad actors that were committing crimes of bribery, extortion, money laundering, and kickbacks.

-Anyway, we also have information, and this is pretty phenomenal, that in fact the judge that is involved in the case of General Flynn, that this judge is now demanding that the special counsel hand over any and all evidence.
+Anyway, we also have information, and this is pretty phenomenal, that in fact, the judge that is involved in the case of General Flynn, that this judge is now demanding that the special counsel hand over any and all evidence.

 He will decide himself whether or not this plea is going to be accepted and whether or not there's any exculpatory evidence specifically asking for it as it relates to General Flynn.

-Now, this is the same judge that was involved in the case of Senator Ted Stevens, which got all thrown out, and then you know, that was back in the Bush years, and he did nothing wrong, apparently, in that particular case.
+Now, this is the same judge that was involved in the case of Senator Ted Stevens, which got all thrown out.

-Now there's other developments that were following.
+Now, there's other developments that we're following.

 Remember, we've broken down all the people that Mueller has appointed, some $50,000 in donations that they have given to Hillary and Obama and the Democrats, and no donors to Donald Trump at all in that mix.

-He was actually reprimanded in a case, this is where he gained his notoriety in the Eastern District of New York for withholding evidence.
+This is where he gained his notoriety in the Eastern District of New York for withholding evidence.

 This is not the only time he's been accused of withholding evidence.

-Weisman was reported to the Department of Justice Inspector General and the Senate Judiciary Committee for alleged corrupt legal practices.
+Weissman was reported to the Department of Justice Inspector General and the Senate Judiciary Committee for alleged corrupt legal practices.

 You have a civil rights and criminal defense attorney who's not political, a guy by the name of Doug Schoen, no relation to the one we have on TV, who said Weissman needs to be, I'm sorry, David Schoen said Weissman needs to be investigated for alleged past misconduct in court cases.

-Now we already have told you about this guy's history as it relates to the Arthur, I'm sorry, Anderson accounting issue in the Enron case.
+Now, we already have told you about this guy's history as it relates to the Arthur, I'm sorry, Anderson accounting issue in the Enron case.

 Here's a case where tens of thousands of people lost their jobs because of his investigation that was then overturned by the U.S. Supreme Court 9-0.